Deep Root Audiences

 The persuadable middle of the electorate who are highly likely to turn out in general elections, consistently hold neutral party affiliation and ideology scores and whose ballot support is unlikely to calcify.

 Women Swing Voters

-Those voters in the persuadable middle of the electorate who have soft Republican leanings and a centrist political ideology and geographically over index in suburban areas.
+Women voters in the persuadable middle of the electorate who have soft Republican leanings and a centrist political ideology.

 Blue Collar Voters